marklogic/flux/docs/import/import-files/rdf.md

 ## Usage

-The `import_rdf_files` command is used read RDF data from a variety of RDF file types and write one or more [managed triples documents](https://docs.marklogic.com/guide/semantics/loading) in MarkLogic.
+The `import-rdf-files` command is used read RDF data from a variety of RDF file types and write one or more [managed triples documents](https://docs.marklogic.com/guide/semantics/loading) in MarkLogic.
 Each managed triples document is an XML document containing up to 100 semantic triples.

 To import RDF files, you must specify at least one `--path` option along with connection information for the MarkLogic database you wish to write to:

-    ./bin/nt import_rdf_files --path /path/to/files --connectionString "user:password@localhost:8000"
+    ./bin/nt import-rdf-files --path /path/to/files --connectionString "user:password@localhost:8000"

 ## Supported files types